 The Dean of Faculty office offers a number of grants for Dartmouth undergraduates to engage in independent research with a Dartmouth College faculty mentor.
 Grants are awarded for research during a leave term and/or for research related to a senior honors thesis.
 Students are expected to be intellectually engaged and play a key role in the project.
-Students interested in serving as research assistants for faculty projects should apply for other UGAR programs, such as Presidential Scholars, Junior Research Scholars, and Sophomore Science Scholars.
+Students who will be serving as research assistants for faculty projects should apply for other UGAR programs, such as Presidential Scholars, Junior Research Scholars, and Sophomore Science Scholars.

 Leave term research (full-time): up to $4,500

 - students must be working directly with a Dartmouth faculty mentor on the research.
 Students doing research with faculty at other institutions are not eligible for research grants.

 - first year students are eligible to apply in the spring for funding in the summer after their first year, courtesy of funds from the Office of the Dean of Undergraduate Students (formerly the First Year Summer Research program), although these funds are limited

 - seniors are eligible for leave term grants in the summer before senior year but are not eligible for leave term grants during senior year.
 Seniors are eligible for Honors Thesis grants during senior year (see below).

 Senior Honors Thesis research: up to $2,000 per term